jho951/Holiday/README.md

-# -holidayletter
+## Project : Holiday
+#Skill : JS
-Using this during holiday
+#Purpose : Using this during holiday